JetBrains/kotlin-native/samples/calculator/README.md

 To build use `ANDROID_HOME=<your path to android sdk> ../gradlew assemble`.

 Run `$ANDROID_HOME/platform-tools/adb install -r androidApp/build/outputs/apk/debug/androidApp-debug.apk`
-to deploy the apk on the Android device or emulator (note that only ARM-based devices are currently supported).
+to deploy the apk on the Android device or emulator.

 Note: If you are importing project to IDEA for the first time, you might need to put `local.properties` file with the following content: